adamaviv/si485h-f18/policy.md

 -   Practicums are designed to test learning and problem solving skills in a realistic way, and are thus open notes and open Internet.
-However, you may not communicate with others, in a direct fashion (e.g, speaking with a classmate, texting with someone outside the classroom, posting on a message board, etc.).
+However, you may not communicate with others, in a direct fashion (e.g. speaking with a classmate, texting with someone outside the classroom, posting on a message board, etc.).